 - Letter of recommendation for applicants who are not faculty.
-As part of the application, a referee must submit a letter of recommendation on your behalf directly to email@example.com by December 24, 2021.
+As part of the application, a referee must submit a letter of recommendation on your behalf directly to email@example.com with “Human Nature Interactions Award” by January 15, 2023.
 We ask that the applicant’s full name and the award they are applying for be included in the email subject.

-- Completed proposals must be received on or before December 24th to be eligible for funding (submissions in PDF format are preferable).
+- Completed proposals must be received on or before January 15 to be eligible for funding (PDF format is preferable).
 Please upload proposals via the link below.
-Project leaders of all successful proposals will be notified in late January 2022.
+Project leaders of all successful proposals will be notified in late January 2023.
 For questions about the award, Green-Wood resources, the research proposal, or submission process, contact firstname.lastname@example.org.

 Additional Information and Special Considerations